hazelcast/hazelcast/docs/design/processor-classloader/processor-classloader.md

 ## Processor Classloader

-The idea is to use what is commonly referred to as child-first classloader.
+The idea is to use what is commonly referred to as a child-first classloader.
 The main advantage of this approach is that it can use a different version of a class than what is present in the cluster (or in the Jet job classloader).